Studentships

 Steered Awards

-In additional to core awards, the Grand Union DTP will offer a small number of ring-fenced awards which specifically focus on (a) advanced quantitative methods, (b) data skills or (c) interdisciplinary research.
+In additional to core awards, the Grand Union DTP offers a small number of ring-fenced awards which specifically focus on (a) advanced quantitative methods, (b) data skills or (c) interdisciplinary research.
 These are particular areas of focus for the ESRC.

 If you wish to be considered for one or more of these awards, please read the details below and complete the relevant section(s) on the GUDTP application form.
 Make sure that you have also discussed the relevance of your application for a steered award with your proposed supervisor(s) and/or pathway lead.